Feastly

 This project focused on quickly transforming insights into a functional prototype, so formal user testing was not included in this phase.
 Future testing with real housemates would help validate the flow, measure engagement, and uncover opportunities to make Feastly feel even more natural and collaborative.

-Next Steps
+🎯Next Steps

-✓️ Conduct usability testing with small groups of housemates to observe how they engage with the daily poll and decision-making flow.
+It would be beneficial to conduct usability testing with small groups of housemates to observe how they engage with the daily poll and decision-making flow.
+In addition, there is value in adding lightweight social features, such as linking with social media and image sharing.